victorfu14/victorfu14.github.io/_posts/2021-11-03-ProbabilityTheory.md

 This is the course I took in 2021 Fall semester, and the instructor is Prof. Daniel Burns.
 The textbook is [*Probability and Random Processes*](https://www.amazon.com/dp/0198847599/ref=cm_sw_em_r_mt_dp_NCN7PHW26G51WKCGGB15) by Geoffrey Grimmett and David Stirzaker.

-Here are the (incomplete) notes I typesetted in $\LaTeX$: (most of the notes before the first midterm is VERY incomplete, most of the notes after the mid October is somewaht examined, but there may still be mistakes and typos.)
+Here are the (incomplete) notes I typesetted in $\LaTeX$: (most of the notes before the first midterm is VERY incomplete, most of the notes after mid October is examined to a certain extent, but there may still be mistakes and typos.)

 - [Sep.
 1](../../../../parts/probability/0901.pdf)
 - [Sep.
 3](../../../../parts/probability/0903.pdf)